 - Remove the nuts from the heat and pour the hazelnuts onto a kitchen towel.
 Rub the hazelnuts in the towel to remove as much of the skin as possible.

 - Add the toasted and peeled hazelnuts, as well as the pecans, to a food processor and pulse until they are between gravel and sand.

-- Pour the ground nuts, melted butter and brown sugar into a bowl and stir to combine.
-Set aside for later.
+- Add in the brown sugar and stir to combine.

 Assembling the Classic Nusszopf

 - Prepare 1 baking sheet by lining it with parchment paper or a silicone baking mat.
-Preheat the oven to 375 F or 350 F if baking on convection.
-Place an oven rack just below the center level of the oven.
+Preheat the oven to 350 F. Place an oven rack just below the center level of the oven.

 - Start rolling up the dough from the short end with the nut filling.
 Roll all the way to the other end, squeezing as necessary to make sure the roll is nice and tight.